ethereum-optimism/optimism-tutorial/README.md

 Going through this routine one more time.
 Now we're going to deploy an Ethereum contract using hardhat.
-We've set up a tool called `hardhat-deploy` to manage this mini deployment.
+We've installed and set up a tool called `hardhat-deploy` to manage this mini deployment.
 You'll need to run:

 ```sh